ryncor21/conways_game/README.md

 https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 # Game algorithm
-The game uses a "dead border" approach.
+This implementation uses a "dead border" approach.
 It uses a boolean array to store the game board.
 The algorithm walks through every cell in the array and performs the rules of the game.